Master of Automotive Systems

 Dynamics of tires, passenger cars, articulated vehicles, motorcycles, racing and driver-vehicle interaction.
-Includes advanced vehicle control modelling/simulation practice.
+Includes advanced vehicle control modeling/simulation practice.

 Funded by Dutch government

-The Dutch government recently granted funding for this programme on account of its uniqueness and high quality.
-As an EU/EEA student, you can therefore benefit from lower tuition fees.
+The Dutch government recently granted funding for this program on account of its uniqueness and high quality.
+As an EU/EEA student, you can, therefore, benefit from lower tuition fees.

 Our graduates get jobs as:

 - Vehicle Application Engineer